 For a customer, up to date with payments, not in arrears and impacted by COVID-19:

 Generally, these can show up on your credit score as a negative mark, but most lenders have said if your case is linked to the virus, they’ll make sure it doesn’t affect your credit score at all.

 It’s important that you speak directly with your lender to ask them this, recording their response.
 Also take the date and time, as well as the name of who you spoke to, to avoid any confusion later on.
 Different lenders will handle these things differently than one another.

 Controversial for some, but there is now evidence that lenders are asking borrowers to try and not make changes to their mortgage whilst within the holiday period.
-This means, for the time being, you can’t take out a remortgage or product transfer.
+This means, for the time being, you can’t take out a remortgage in Manchester or product transfer.